EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

       STR RMAX=3 IINV[NIT=5 NCUT=20 TOL=1E-4]
       ~~~

-_Note:_{: style="color: red"} If multiple categories occur in an input file, only the first is read.
-Similarly only the first instance of a
-token within a category is read.
-The only exception to this is when multiple occurrences of a token are needed, as described in the next section.

-#### _When multiple occurrences of a token are needed_
+#### _Multiple occurrences of categories and tokens
 {::comment}
-/docs/input/inputfilesyntax/#when-multiple-occurrences-of-a-token-are-needed
+/docs/input/inputfilesyntax/#multiple-occurrences-of-categories-and-tokens
 {:/comment}

+_Note:_{: style="color: red"} If multiple categories occur in an input file, only the first category is used.

+Similarly, only the first instance of a token _within_ a category is read.
+There is an important exception to this rule, namely when
-Multiple occurences of a token are sometimes required.
-The two
-main instances are site and species data.
-The following fragment
+multiple occurences of a token are required.
+The two main instances are data in **SITE** and **SPEC** categories.
-illustrates such a case:
+The following fragment illustrates such a case:

     SITE   ATOM[C1  POS= 0          0   0    RELAX=1]
            ATOM[A1  POS= 0          0   5/8  RELAX=0]
            ATOM[C1  POS= 1/sqrt(3)  0   1/2]

-The parser will try to read multiple instances of &nbsp;**SITE\_ATOM**, as
-well as its contents.
-The contents of the first and second occurences
-of &nbsp;**ATOM** are thus: &nbsp; `C1 POS= 0 0 0 RELAX=1`
-and &nbsp; `A1 POS= 0 0 5/8 RELAX=0`.
+The contents of the first and second occurences of &nbsp;**ATOM** are thus: &nbsp; `C1 POS= 0 0 0 RELAX=1` and &nbsp; `A1 POS= 0 0 5/8 RELAX=0`.
+The parser will try to read as instances of &nbsp;**SITE\_ATOM**, as well as its contents, as it needs.

 _Note:_{: style="color: red"} **ATOM** plays a dual
 role here: it is simultaneously a marker (token) for input data---